basvo/basvo.github.io/about.md

 permalink: /about/
 ---

 My name is Bas van Ombergen.
 I live in the Netherlands and work as an independent software engineer specializing in designing and developing integration solutions for my clients.
-Love to do new projects with Azure.
+Love to do stuff in Azure.